Jotnarss0n/NetRunners/README.md

+## Usage

+It is possible to use Netrunner's Web Toolkit <a href="https://www.netrunners.in/" >here </a> or by locally deploying the project following the instructions provided below.

 ## About Netrunners Toolkit

 Netrunners Toolkit is designed to streamline the pentesting process and support learning along the way.
 It’s a versatile toolset, useful both in CTFs and real-world scenarios.
 However, note that many commands are optimized for CTF environments and may include flags or options not recommended for use in production systems.